Skip to Main Content

 http://www.bcc.cuny.edu/Disability-Services

-Our mission is to provide access and equal educational opportunity to students with disabilities, as mandated by the Americans With Disabilities Act (ADA, 1990), Americans With Disabilities Act Amendments (ADAA, 2008), and Sections 504 and 508 of the Rehabilitation Act (1973).
-Services are not automatically guaranteed; if a student wants services, he/she must come to the office, self-identify, apply for services, and provide documentation (e.g., IEP, letter for a Psychologist/ Psychiatrist/Licensed Clinical Social Worker, Psychoeducational Evaluation, 504 Plan).
-A counselor will then meet with the student to determine reasonable accommodations and appropriate academic adjustments.
-Disability Services will act as a liaison between students, faculty, and staff to ensure accommodations and adjustments are implemented in a timely and proper manner.
+Our mission is to provide access and equal educational opportunity to students with disabilities, in accordance to the Americans With Disabilities Act (ADA, 1990), Services are determined on case to case basis.
+If a student requires services, we encourage them to get in touch with our office, either in person or by phone , selfidentify, apply for services, and provide documentation (e.g., IEP, letter for a Psychologist/ Psychiatrist/Licensed Clinical Social Worker, Psychoeducational Evaluation, 504 Plan).
+A disability accommodation specialist will then meet with the student to determine reasonable accommodations and appropriate academic adjustments.

 Accommodations may include: